-Building might have become more expensive in Nairobi, but building cost in the East African capital is still one of the lowest on the continent, and even globally.
+Construction costs in Kenya might have become more expensive especially in Nairobi, but building cost in the East African capital is still one of the lowest on the continent, and even globally.
 Also, hourly wages in Africa’s construction industry are still by far the lowest globally.
-This is according to the latest publication of the International Construction Market Survey for 2018 by Turner& Townsend.
+This is according to the latest publication of the International Construction Market Survey for 2018 by Turner & Townsend.

 The annual report, covered 46 key markets across the globe, revealing insights about the nature of construction markets.
 The report states that labour shortages have become more frequent in global markets with this year recording shortages in 27 of the surveyed markets, up from 24 last year.
 In Africa, markets that experienced skilled labour shortage include Johannesburg, Kigali and Kampala.